Blacksunder/Rogue/README.md

 - datasource module for saving/loading last game and records in json files;
 - presentation layout with a console interface.

-This is a team-project, my part - all map's and datasource's processing.
+This is a team-project, role - team lead, implemented part - all map's and datasource's processing.